-Today, the Federal Reserve released their Q3 2008 Flow of Funds report that showed a continuation of the historic decline to household net worth of real estate assets with particularly striking declining trend in owners’ equity.
+Today, the Federal Reserve released their Q3 2009 Flow of Funds report showing a continuation of the bounce in household net worth of real estate assets coming in-line with the governments historic housing tax gimmicks.

-Finally, households’ percent of equity in real estate assets fell to its lowest level in at least the 52 years that the Federal Reserve has been collecting the data to 44.66%.
+Finally, households’ percent of equity in real estate assets fell to nearly the lowest level seen in at least the 52 years that the Federal Reserve has been collecting the data to 37.57%.

 The charts below (click for larger) show households new worth of real estate assets, owners’ equity in real estate assets and percent of equity in real estate assets since 1953.